Browse Journals and Peer-Reviewed Series

 The National Law School Journal (NLSJ) is the flagship journal of the National Law School of India University, Bengaluru.
 It is an open-access, peer-reviewed journal that has consistently published original contributions to contemporary legal scholarship on India and the developing world since 1989.
 The journal’s Editorial Board includes the Vice-Chancellor and members of the faculty.
 NLSJ invites contributions from academics, practitioners and researchers across legal studies and allied interdisciplinary scholarship.

-The National Law School of India University, Bengaluru is India’s premiere law school and has pioneered legal education reforms for over three decades.
+The National Law School of India University, Bengaluru is India’s premier law school and has pioneered legal education reforms for over three decades.

 ISSN 0974-4894